 Homework makes an important contribution to pupils’ progress at school.
 It provides opportunities for you to develop the partnership with school and share responsibility for your child’s learning.
-We will encourage your child to develop the confidence and self-discipline needed to study on their own, as they get older, preparing them for the requirements of Secondary School.
+We will encourage your child to develop the confidence and self-discipline needed to study on their own, as they get older, preparing them for the requirements of secondary school.
 By setting homework we aim to provide opportunities for your child to practise and revise what they have been learning in class.
-Children are expected to read with or to an adult on a daily basis, to be recorded in the child’s reading record.
-Weekly maths and spellings homework, to match your child’s ability and age is provided in their homework books.
-Please refer to the homework guide which indicates what day homework is given out and expected to be handed in for your child’s class.
+Our homework challenges give you and your child the flexibility to complete homework tasks across the half-term in a range of subjects.

 By the end of Year 4 the expectation is that every child knows their multiplication and division facts for all times tables up to 12 x 12.